Chlorpromazine: Pharmacodynamics

 Chlorpromazine is a very effective antagonist of D2 dopamine receptors and similar receptors, such as D3 and D5.
 Unlike most other drugs of this genre, it also has a high affinity for D1 receptors.
 Blocking these receptors causes diminished neurotransmitter binding in the forebrain, resulting in many different effects.
 Dopamine, unable to bind with a receptor, causes a feedback loop that causes dopaminergic neurons to release more dopamine.
 Therefore, upon first taking the drug, patients will experience an increase in dopaminergic neural activity.
-Eventually, dopamine production of the neurons will drop substantially and dopamine will be removed from the synaptic cleft.
+Eventually, dopamine production in the neurons will drop substantially and dopamine will be removed from the synaptic cleft.
 At this point, neural activity decreases greatly; the continual blockade of receptors only compounds this effect.

 Chlorpromazine acts as an antagonist (blocking agent) on different postsynaptic and presynaptic receptors: